robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 example, :file:`some_tests.html` becomes :name:`Some Tests` and
 :file:`My_test_directory` becomes :name:`My test directory`.

-.. note:: The rules for creating test suite names changed slightly in
-          Robot Framework 2.5.

 The file or directory name can contain a prefix to control the `execution order`_ of the suites.
 The prefix is separated from the base name by two underscores and, when constructing the actual test suite name, both